Pratul K. Ajmera

-Since 1992, he is a professor of electrical & computer engineering at Louisiana State University, Baton Rouge.
-He has been the Coordinator of the Solid State Laboratory of the electrical & computer engineering department since its inception in 1984 at LSU.
-He has also been the coordinator of the electronics area within the department since 1983.
+He was the coordinator of the electronics area in the department for 24 years starting 1983.
 His previous academic experience includes: associate professor of electrical & computer engineering (1982-1993) at LSU, Baton Rouge and assistant professor of electrical engineering (1976-1982) at University of Notre Dame, South Bend, IN.
 Prior to that he briefly worked as a research engineer at Research Triangle Institute, NC and as a research associate at NC State University in 1975.

-He is a senior member of IEEE and a member of SPIE, MRS, Sigma Xi, Eta Kappa Nu and Phi Kappa Phi.
-In 1998, he was named the McDermott International Professor of electrical & computer engineering.
-He has published 36 refereed technical articles and 40 conference papers.
+He is a Life Senior Member of IEEE and a member of SPIE, MRS, Sigma Xi, Eta Kappa Nu and Phi Kappa Phi.
+In 1998, he was named the McDermott International Inc. Professor of electrical & computer engineering.
+In 2007, he was also named the Newton B. Thomas Professor.
+He has published 54 refereed technical articles and 66 conference papers.
 In addition he has given several technical talks and presentations.
 He has received several research and equipment grants from federal and state funding agencies.
 He has been a consultant to a variety of industries and acts as a reviewer for technical journals and book publishers.
-He was actively involved in the conception, planning and startup of the Center for Advanced Microstructure and devices (CAMD) at LSU.
+He was actively involved in the conception, planning and startup of the Center for Advanced Microstructure and Devices (CAMD) at LSU.

 Integrated Microsystems Group